guilhermemvo/garden/docs/reference/module-template-config.md

 A list of modules this template will output.
 The schema for each is the same as when you create modules normally in configuration files, with the addition of a `path` field, which allows you to specify a sub-directory to set as the module root.

-In addition to any template strings you can normally use for modules (see [the reference](https://docs.garden.io/reference/template-strings#module-configuration-context)), you can reference the inputs described by the inputs schema for the template, using ${inputs.*} template strings, as well as ${bundle.name} and ${bundle.templateName}, to reference the name of the Bundle using the template, and the name of the template itself, respectively.
+In addition to any template strings you can normally use for modules (see [the reference](https://docs.garden.io/reference/template-strings#module-configuration-context)), you can reference the inputs described by the inputs schema for the template, using ${inputs.*} template strings, as well as ${parent.name} and ${template.name}, to reference the name of the module using the template, and the name of the template itself, respectively.
 This also applies to file contents specified under the `files` key.

 **Important: Make sure you use templates for any identifiers that must be unique, such as module names, service names and task names.
 Otherwise you'll inevitably run into configuration errors.
-The module names can reference the ${inputs.*}, ${bundle.name} and ${bundle.templateName} keys.
+The module names can reference the ${inputs.*}, ${parent.name} and ${template.name} keys.
 Other identifiers can also reference those, plus any other keys available for module templates (see [the module context reference](https://docs.garden.io/reference/template-strings#module-configuration-context)).**

 | Type            | Required |
 | --------------- | -------- |